si/11ty/posts/aside/2012/browser-trends-flatlining.md

 The rapid release model of Firefox and Chrome shows promising penetration yet these users typically understand the differences and show loyalties to their favourite vendors.

-It begs the question whether the launch of IE10 along with Windows 8 will buck these trends.Â Now that Google and Microsoft are actively promoting their browsers with high impact TV and cinema adverts, it certainly shows the war hasn't ended.
+It begs the question whether the launch of IE10 along with Windows 8 will buck these trends.
+Now that Google and Microsoft are actively promoting their browsers with high impact TV and cinema adverts, it certainly shows the war hasn't ended.